gewure/iBracer/README.md

 # iBracer

-substitutes some text in the webpages you browse, in particular: Apple related words ;)
+substitutes some text in the webpages you browse, in particular: Apple related words ;) works fast and reliable to free you from annoying Apple products, articles and propaganda.

+v2.0 with on/off button and fancy CSS comming soon.

 =========
-Installation:

 Google Chrome:
 --------------